LyGabiCS/CS4076/README.md

 Week 7 Update: Back to coding, will try and improve the necessary updates from week 4 and 5

-Week 8 and 9 Update: Working on UI and improving functionality of code
+Week 8 and 9 Update: Working on UI and improving functionality of code.
+Really need to focus on getting all the requirements into my code. but first get the base functionality of the code to work perfectly.